ManInThePiCastle/Thor/README.md

 * [Danny-VdH](https://github.com/Danny-VdH): Check his modifications & features at [Hackaday post: Thor robot with addons and GUI](https://hackaday.io/project/16665-thor-robot-with-addons-and-gui)!

 Do not hesitate on contributing to this project!

-# Thanks

-Until March of 2016 this project was sponsored by BQ, I would like to thank the company and my colleagues because without them, this project would have not been possible.
-Also I would like to thank Miguel Hernando, who was my Final Degree Project tuthor, for his help and awesome tips.
-Of course, I also would like to thank my friends and family for the support and the hours of listening.

 # License